dkuhnke/nextcloud-sync/README.md

 4. Test thoroughly
 5. Submit a pull request

-### Security Guidelines

-If you find security vulnerabilities, please read [SECURITY_IMPROVEMENTS.md](SECURITY_IMPROVEMENTS.md) for details on security improvements and report issues responsibly.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.